Secrets of a Secondary Character: How to Give Them Life and Prominence in Your Story

 The Art of Contrast: When Opposites Attract in Narrative

 Imagine for a moment that you’re an orchestra conductor.
 Your protagonist is the lead violin, but what would a symphony be without the other instruments?
-This is where the secondary character that contrasts with the main one comes into play, adding depth and richness to your narrative composition.
+This is where the secondary character who contrasts with the main one comes into play, adding depth and richness to your narrative composition.

 This type of character is like the bass that complements the main melody.
 If your protagonist is an introverted genius, why not give them an extroverted and not-so-brilliant friend?
 This contrast not only creates dynamism in interactions but also highlights the unique qualities of your main character.
 It’s like painting with white on black: both colors enhance each other.